xcat2/xcat-core/docs/source/advanced/zones/configure_zones.rst

 * :doc:`chzone </guides/admin-guides/references/man1/chzone.1>` - changes a previously created zone
 * :doc:`rmzone </guides/admin-guides/references/man1/rmzone.1>` - removes a zone

 **Note**: It is highly recommended that you only use the zone commands for creating and maintaining your zones.
-They do a lot of maintaining of tables and directories for the zones when they are run.
+They do a lot of maintaining of tables and directories for the zones when they are running.